mawrkus/pull-request-review-guide/README.md

 - **Comments:** Did the author wrote clear and useful comments in understandable English?
 Do they explain the "why?" instead of the "what".
 - **Consistency:** Does the code follow the existing agreements about style, naming, files organization, etc.?
 - **Documentation:** If the code changes how users build, test, interact with, or release code, check that the relevant documentation is also updated, deleted or added.

+#### Practice mindfulness / Gratitude

+Take a few deep breaths and repeat a mantra that is focused on gratitude and kind speech, for instance:

+> Reviewing this code,
+>
+> I am grateful to those that wrote it
+>
+> and for the tools that were used to write it.
+>
+> May this code bring health, peace, and well-being.

+Find your own mantras and spread the love!

 ## 📔 Interactions